 - A.1 In 2008, organisations including Worcestershire County Council, the six district councils, Worcestershire Wildlife Trust and Natural England came together to form a cross-sectoral partnership to optimise planning and delivery of GI.
-The Worcestershire GI Partnership has subsequently expanded to cover the remaining Defra statutory agencies and voluntary organisations.
-The partners represent a diverse range of interests, all focused on the natural and historic environment, but encompassing sustainability, recreation and transport.
-The Partnership aims to expand its membership to include representatives from the health and economic development sectors (see Figure A for the full list of partners). - A.2 One of the Partnership's roles is to publish a Worcestershire Green Infrastructure Strategy.
+The Worcestershire GI Partnership has subsequently expanded to cover the remaining Defra statutory agencies and a number of other voluntary organisations.
+The partners represent a diverse range of interests including the natural and historic environment, planning policy and development, sustainability, recreation and transport. - A.2 One of the Partnership's roles is to publish a Worcestershire Green Infrastructure Strategy.
 The Strategy is a non-statutory county-wide guidance document which aims to: - direct and drive the delivery of GI in Worcestershire; and - inform relevant strategies and plans of partner organisations.